-All the World Is a Stage
+All the World is a Stage

-The Performing Arts Department curriculum offers the Acting I course, intended for beginning acting students as well as experienced actors.
-Emphasis is on the development of acting skills for the stage, including vocal productions, improvisation, stage directions, and character development.
-An overview of various methods of acting technique, stage terminology and production elements, i.e. set and lighting design, is included.
-Students will present a monologue and multi-character scenes, and perform in a one-act play before an invited audience.
+The Performing Arts Department curriculum offers the Acting I course, a semester-long course intended for beginning acting students as well as experienced actors.
+This course emphasizes the development of acting skills for the stage, including improvisation skills, vocal production & diction, acting techniques, and character development.
+Students are introduced to stage terminology, stage directions, and production elements, and all students have the opportunity to present monologues and multi-character scenes within the course.

 The John Carroll School Theatre Department produces two main stage musicals every year (fall and spring).
 The goal of this program is to nurture and sustain a high quality Performing Arts Department as students develop a passion that will stimulate them to achieve their full potential in theatre arts.
 All students, grades 9-12, experienced and inexperienced, are encouraged to participate.
 Students have the opportunity to audition for acting, singing, and dancing roles, while band and orchestra students may audition to participate in the pit orchestra.
 For students interested in the technical aspects of theatre, there are opportunities to participate in tech crew (light and/or sound), set crew, costuming, props and stage management positions.